Dotagoodgogo/sc2AI/README.md

 * All army will be sent to a rally point(fixed).
 * The first repear can scout enemies early stages and can retreat when threat is closed.
 * Tanks will be sieged when threat is closing.
-* Marines will use stimpack when they get enoygh HP.
+* Marines will use stimpacks when they get enough HP.
 * Medivic will auto follow the front units and will retreat when they get attack.Healing is automatic.